 More about Devon

-Devon derives its name from Dumnonia.
-During the British Iron Age, Roman Britain, and the early Middle Ages, this was the homeland of the Dumnonii Brittonic Celts.
-(The shift from "M" to "V" is a typical Celtic consonant shift.)
-The Anglo-Saxon settlement of Britain resulted in the partial assimilation of Dumnonia into the Kingdom of Wessex during the eighth and ninth centuries.
-The western boundary with Cornwall was set at the River Tamar by King Æthelstan in 936.
-Devon was later constituted as a shire of the Kingdom of England.
+In the Iron Age, Roman and the Sub-Roman periods, the county was the home of the Dumnonii Celtic Britons.
+The Anglo-Saxon settlement of Britain resulted in the partial assimilation of Dumnonia into the kingdom of Wessex in the eighth and ninth centuries, and the western boundary with Cornwall was set at the Tamar by king Æthelstan in 936.